Short Manaslu Trekking

 Expand AllCollapse All

 The short Manaslu Trek begins with a long scenic drive from Kathmandu to Machha Khola.
 We will leave Kathmandu early in the morning and take a local bus.
 Up to Arughat Bazar, the ride is comfortable, and from here onwards, the road gets a bit bumpy.
-On the way, we will be enjoying beautiful views of lush green hills, rivers, waterfalls, small towns, and mountains.
+We will enjoy beautiful views of lush green hills, rivers, waterfalls, small towns, and mountains on the way.

 • MealsL, D